Pumpkin Molasses Bread – enjoy all the warm flavors of autumn with this delicious & moist quick bread.

-This bread is fall baking at it’s best.
+This Pumpkin Molasses Bread is fall baking at it’s best.
 It’s has all the comforting flavors of the season.
 No one flavor is overwhelming nor is it too sugary sweet.
 It’s a perfect balance of pumpkin, molasses, warm spices and sweetness.

 This bread is simple to put together.
-I always like to mention to not go crazy stirring the wet and dry ingredients together when making a quick bread.
+It’s important to not go crazy stirring the wet and dry ingredients together when making a quick bread.
 Stir until just combined.
 Over stirring will result in a tough bread with too much chew.

 I prefer to eat this bread plain, but it is also delicious with a smear of butter, jam or cream cheese.
-It made a fabulous breakfast paired with a cup of coffee and glass of milk.
-I’ll be a bit less of a morning grump if there’s a piece left for tomorrow’s breakfast.
+It makes a fabulous breakfast, snack or dessert paired with a cup of coffee or glass of milk.

 Pumpkin Molasses Bread